360CVGroup/RefVTON/README.md

 -  `instance_data_dir`: Path to your dataset.
-For inference on VITON-HD or DressCode, ensure that the words "viton" or "DressCode" appear in the path.
+If you want to inference on VITON-HD or DressCode, ensure that the words "viton" or "DressCode" appear in the path.
+If you want to use your own dataset, you can organize your files following the directory structure provided in our `./example`, and then set this argument to the corresponding path.

--  `output_dir`: Path to the directory of the downloaded or trained LoRA weights.
+-  `checkpoint_weight`: Path to the downloaded or trained LoRA weights.
+Make sure to select the weights that match your desired resolution — for example, `512_384_pytorch_lora_weights.safetensors` corresponds to a resolution of $512\times384$